nopends/nopends/packages/create-app/README.md

-# Create Fumadocs App
+# Create Nopends App

-A CLI tool to create new Next.js documentation sites with Fumadocs.
+A CLI tool to create new Next.js documentation sites with Nopends.

 ```bash
 npx create-nopends-app